concur/developer.concur.com/_includes/api-reference-deprecated/old-auth/old-auth.markdown

 ### <a name="refreshing-access-token"></a>Refreshing an access token

 <aside class="notice">
-NOTE: The token being refreshed must be used to make the refresh call.
+  <strong>NOTE:</strong> The token being refreshed must be used to make the refresh call.
 </aside>

 #### Request